top of page

 The project adopted 10 coffee farmers from the New Eden Multi-purpose Cooperative (NEMUCO) Cooperative in Pangantucan, Bukidnon.
 The farmers, ranging from 27 to 43 years old, have been planting a variety of crops with an average of 27 years of cultivating coffee, corn, cassava, sugarcane, banana, camote, and cacao.

 In consultations with the NEMUCO coffee farmers, one of the main concerns affecting low coffee yields is the lack of proper crop nutrition.
 While the cost of critical inorganic fertilizers was recently prohibitive and the amount of organic fertilizers has not been adequately administered, there is a need for a balanced and responsible mix of organic and inorganic fertilizers for a successful crop.
-The Farmers Grow Project then seeks to develop the correct mix of organic and inorganic fertilizers to maximize farm financials leading to better yields for the farmers.
+The Farmers Grow Project aims to upskill farmers on the right amounts of input application to maximize yields and net farm incomes.

-For the first phase of the project, Yara Fertilizers was engaged to supply the mineral fertilizers and training on proper fertilizer application, Crop Nutrition Solution, and soil pH analysis.
+For the first phase of the project, Yara Fertilizers was engaged to supply the mineral fertilizers and training on Crop Nutrition Solution.
 The fertilizers were provided and agreed to be paid at the end of the cropping season with either discount or premium adjustments based on the yield level.
 Farmers with yield below average are entitled for discounts whilst farmers achieving the target yield will be applied with minimal premium.

 fertilizer distribution.jpg